-The approach to segregation and delegation of responsibilities is set out in the Company's governance framework, which demonstrates the high standards of compliance and corporate governance adopted and followed.
+The approach to segregation and delegation of responsibilities is set out in the Company's Governance Framework (the Framework), which demonstrates the high standards of compliance and corporate governance adopted and followed.
 The framework establishes appropriate procedures, systems and controls to allow Directors to discharge their duties and obligations effectively.
 It sets clear expectations for all operations in terms of their strategy, governance, performance, risk parameters and controls to protect the interest of the Company's stakeholders.